Louisiana vs. Marshall New Orleans Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Marshall Stats and Trends

-- This season, the Thundering Herd won ATS in their only game as an underdog of 5.5 points or more.
+- The Thundering Herd covered the spread in their only game when underdogs by 5 points or more.

-- Marshall's games this year have gone over the total in six out of 12 opportunities (50%).
+- Marshall's games this season have eclipsed the over/under six times in 12 opportunities (50%).

-- Marshall is 6-5 against the spread and 7-4 overall in games when it records more than 18.3 points.
+- When Marshall records more than 18.3 points, it is 6-5 against the spread and 7-4 overall.

-- Marshall is 6-4 against the spread and 7-3 overall when the team totals over 345.1 yards.
+- Marshall is 6-4 against the spread and 7-3 overall when the team piles up over 345.1 yards.

-- The Thundering Herd have turned the ball over three more times (23 total) than the Ragin' Cajuns have forced a turnover (20) this season.
+- This season the Thundering Herd have turned the ball over 23 times, three more than the Ragin' Cajuns' takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.